SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 !!! info "Core Module"

-Notebooks can be great for testing out ideas, developing simple code, and explaining and visualizing certain aspects of a codebase.
-Remember that [Jupyter Notebook](https://jupyter.org/) was created to "...allow you to create and share documents that contain live code, equations, visualizations, and narrative text."
-However, any larger machine learning project will require you to work in multiple `.py` files, and here notebooks will provide a suboptimal workflow.
-Therefore, to truly get "work done," you will need a good editor/IDE.
+Notebooks are useful for prototyping, developing simple code, and explaining/visualizing aspects of a codebase.
+However, larger machine learning projects require working with multiple `.py` files, making notebooks a suboptimal workflow.
+Therefore, a good editor/IDE is essential for efficient development.

 Many opinions exist on this matter, but for simplicity, we recommend getting started with one of the following three: